April D. Jones, Attorney At Law Since 1991

 Aggressive, Dedicated, Experienced

-Ms. Jones is an active member of the legal and non-legal community.
-She was appointed by Colorado Governor Bill Ritter to a six year term as Nomination Commissioner for the nomination of Justices to the Colorado Supreme Court and the Colorado Court of Appeals.
+In 2021, Ms. Jones was named by Colorado U.S. Senators Michael Bennet and John Hickenlooper as co-chair of an advisory committee that will recommend candidates for the US District Court in Colorado.
+She was previously appointed by Colorado Governor Bill Ritter to a six-year term as Nomination Commissioner to nominate Justices to the Colorado Supreme Court and the Colorado Court of Appeals.

 “April what you did for me was so much more than merely wonderful and there has been nothing simple about the profound significance you have made in my life.
 Thank you for your counsel and your strength.” -M.M.